Skip to content

 2nd Best Method: Swinging small streamers

-Hatches: Midges
+Hatches: BWO's

-Tactics and Tips Nymphing has been the most consistent fishing method and this will continue until BWO's start hatching in numbers.
-A scud or a sowbug trailed by a midge nymph or perdigon has worked really well.
+Tactics and Tips Nymphing has been the most consistent fishing method.
+This will keep an angler busy until BWO's start hatching late morning into the afternoon.
+A scud or a sowbug trailed by a BWO nymph or perdigon has worked really well.
 Set this double nymph rig to 4 or 5 feet under your indicator with a split shot about 1 foot above the first fly.
 Focus on fishing slower moving, deeper, water (walking speed).
-Keep your eyes peeled for fish rising to adult midges.
-A 9' 5x leader with a size #18 Griffith's Gnat or BWO Parachute and a drag free drift should trick rising trout.
-Streamer fishing, swinging or stripping has been OK to good with smaller natural flies.

 Nymphs